The History of

 President Justin Anderson of the

-My vision is to keep the legacy of strong and rich history of Utah Athletic to carry on and pass the traditions and success to the new leaders and athletes.
+"My vision is to keep the legacy of strong and rich history of Utah Athletic to carry on and pass the traditions and success to the new leaders and athletes.

 We want to keep the name of the oldest active Deaf athletic club in the USA.

-We want to have a strong amateur sport organization for the Deaf people, especially for the youth.
+We want to have a strong amateur sport organization for the Deaf people, especially for the youth."

 We want to keep the name of the oldest active Deaf athletic club in the USA.

-We want to have a strong amateur sport organization for the Deaf people, especially for the youth.
+We want to have a strong amateur sport organization for the Deaf people, especially for the youth."

 Golden Spike Athletic Club of the Deaf

-GSACD, like the Utah Athletic Club of the Deaf, became one of the most well-known clubs in the NorthWest Athletic Association of the Deaf (NWAAD) region, which includes Montana, Idaho, Oregon, Washington State, Northern California, western Canada, including Vancouver, B.C., and Edmonton (Tenth Anniversary Celebration Program Book).
-GSACD was also a long-standing member of the American Athletic Association of the Deaf.
+Much like the Utah Athletic Club of the Deaf, GSACD became one of the most well-known clubs in the NorthWest Athletic Association of the Deaf (NWAAD) region.
+This area includes Montana, Idaho, Oregon, Washington, Northern California, and western Canada, encompassing Vancouver, B.C., and Edmonton.
+GSACD’s presence significantly influenced the region, and its importance was further underscored by its long-standing membership in the American Athletic Association of the Deaf, highlighting its role in the broader deaf sports community (Tenth Anniversary Celebration Program Book).

-GSACD, like the Utah Athletic Club of the Deaf, became one of the most well-known clubs in the NorthWest Athletic Association of the Deaf (NWAAD) region, which includes Montana, Idaho, Oregon, Washington State, Northern California, western Canada, including Vancouver, B.C., and Edmonton (Tenth Anniversary Celebration Program Book).
-GSACD was also a long-standing member of the American Athletic Association of the Deaf.
+Much like the Utah Athletic Club of the Deaf, GSACD became one of the most well-known clubs in the NorthWest Athletic Association of the Deaf (NWAAD) region.
+This area includes Montana, Idaho, Oregon, Washington, Northern California, and western Canada, encompassing Vancouver, B.C., and Edmonton.
+GSACD’s presence significantly influenced the region, and its importance was further underscored by its long-standing membership in the American Athletic Association of the Deaf, highlighting its role in the broader deaf sports community (Tenth Anniversary Celebration Program Book).

 Wasatch Golf Association of the Deaf